 Maria Aquino (far right) poses with business students and faculty at the Herzing College Winnipeg campus

 A lot of people choose business administration training because it opens up so many different career paths.
 Accounting, marketing, sales, management, client services...this program builds a strong foundation in several key areas of business.

 And that's exactly what Maria Theresa Aquino was looking for when she started the Business Administration program at Herzing earlier this year.

 Like so many Herzing students, Maria is focused, hard-working, and determined to build a successful future for herself.

 We interviewed Maria this week to learn more about her story.
 We talked about what brought her to Herzing, why she chose business training, her opinion of the program, and her career goals after graduation.

 Q: Maria, can you tell us a little about yourself?

 When I came to Winnipeg, I wanted to get formal training in business administration so I can use the skills and knowledge I learn to build a successful career here in Canada.

 Q: What inspired you to choose Business Administration training?

 Maria: I wanted to build on the business experience I already had back home in the Philippines.
 I was missing some basic and essential skills that I need to pursue a career here.

 Q: What made you choose Herzing over another school?

 I understood Herzing's mission as an institution, which I found interesting and convinced me to enrol in the Business Administration program.
-I'm almost done my training now, and it's been exactly how I expected—straight-forward and easy to follow.
+I'm almost done my training now, and it's been exactly how I expected—straightforward and easy to follow.

 Overall, the campus is very conducive to learning.
 The staff is friendly and approachable.
 Everyone feels welcome.